Traffic Citations

 Payable Offenses

-For payable offenses, if the driver chooses to pay the fine and plead guilty, the guilty plea will be entered on the driver’s record and the Motor Vehicle Administration (MVA) may assess points.
-Drivers can also ask for a hearing to have the fine reduced or for the Judge to decrease or eliminate any points for payable offenses.
-This hearing is not a trial.
-When asking for a hearing, drivers give up the right to have a trial and the officer who issued the citation will not be present.
-The hearing is just an opportunity for the driver to explain to the judge why he/she should receive a lower fine or probation before judgment (PBJ), but the driver doesn’t dispute the truth of the facts.
+Request a waiver hearing: The driver can ask for a hearing by checking the spot on the ticket that says, “request waiver hearing,” and following the directions on the ticket to return a copy to the District Court.
+If a driver asks for a hearing, they will give up the right to have a trial and the officer who issued the ticket is not required to be present.
+The hearing is just an opportunity for the driver to explain to the judge why they should receive a lower fine or probation before judgment (PBJ).
+The driver doesn’t dispute the truth of the facts.
 The MVA will not charge points for a PBJ because it is not a conviction.
-There is a chance that the judge will charge the driver with a higher fine, not to exceed $500.
+There is a chance that the judge will charge the driver with a higher fine, not to exceed $500 per offense.

 Read the Law: Md.
 Code, Transportation § 26-201